andrasq/node-mongobatch-js/Readme.md

 `collection` - mongodb collection object to iterate over
 <br>
 `options` -
-  `batchSize` : 100 - how many documents to return at a time (default 100) `selectRows` : {} - which documents to return, find(selectRows) (default all).
-  This is an additional search criterion applied in combination with an _id range test; check that the collection has the right indexes for it.
+  `batchSize` : how many documents to return at a time (default 100) `selectRows` : which documents to return, specified as a mongodb `find` criterion object (default all).
+This search criterion is applied in combination with an _id range test; check that the collection has the right indexes for it.
-  `selectColumns` : {} - which fields to return from the documents (default all).
+  `selectColumns` : which fields to return from the documents (default all).
   This is passed as the second argument to `collection.find({}, selectColumns)` _id is always returned.
 <br>